Killer of 2 wives in 2 states considered for parole

 RALEIGH, N.C.
-(AP) — A man who murdered two of his wives in two states could be released from a North Carolina prison, potentially cutting short his life sentence after more than 22 years.
+(AP) — A killer who strangled two of his wives in two states could be released from a North Carolina prison, potentially cutting short his life sentence after more than 22 years.

-North Carolina’s parole commission said Wednesday it was considering parole for 63-year-old Tim Boczkowski.
-He also faces a life sentence in Pennsylvania.
+North Carolina’s parole commission said Wednesday it was collecting information ahead of a decision on whether to release Tim Boczkowski.
+He also faces a life sentence in Pennsylvania and North Carolina state prison officials said he would be sent there if he is paroled in North Carolina after a hearing which could come as early as next month.

-Prison officials said a hearing could come next month.
-The commission weighs releasing inmates whose crimes were committed before parole was eliminated in 1994.
+The commission weighs when to release inmates whose crimes were committed before October 1994, after which parole was eliminated.

-He was convicted of first-degree murder in 1996 for killing his first wife, Elaine.
-She was found in a bath tub at their Greensboro home in 1990.
+North Carolina inmates with life sentences who committed crimes under laws in effect when Boczkowski committed his slaying are eligible for parole after 20 years, said James Markham, a professor who focuses on criminal law at the University of North Carolina’s School of Government.

 Most Read Nation & World Stories